 While residencies may be years away, it’s never too early to start building a professional network.
 First-year students can start by getting to know their professors and doctors they meet during clinical rotations.
 Trinity prides itself on our small class sizes and individualized teaching approach.
-This allows for students to make connections with the student's sitting next to them and their professors early on.
-Trinity's professors encourage open communication and collaboration that fosters student success.
+This allows students to make connections with the students sitting next to them and their professors early on.
+Trinity’s professors encourage open communication and collaboration that fosters student success.

 Get Time in Front of Patients

 Lectures and exams are vital in learning to become a doctor, but nothing can replace face time with patients.
-That’s why Trinity School of Medicine allows students to start clinicals immediately.
+That’s why Trinity School of Medicine allows students to start clinical immediately.
 Trinity students interact with patients under the close supervision of senior clinical and basic science faculty.
 Students gain context for the study of the human body and how it works, enabling them to better connect the concepts learned in the classroom with their own experiences and observation in patient care.
 These future physicians see what symptoms truly look like in a variety of patients during their time at Trinity.

 Develop Relationships with Second-Year Students

 Medical students tend to spend most of their time with people in the same terms as they are.
-This can be beneficial for several reasons--moral support, study groups, etc. However, there is value in creating relationships with second-year learners.
+This can be beneficial for several reasons–moral support, study groups, etc. However, there is value in creating relationships with second-year learners.
 These students can act as mentors and give practical advice for surviving the first year.

-Finding a mentor can be intimidating, which is why two second year students paved the way for others to follow.
+Finding a mentor can be intimidating, which is why two second-year students paved the way for others to follow.
 Vincent Shieh and Matthew Barvo started the Trinity Think Tank, a student-run organization whose mission is to inspire student engagement in research and academic activities.
 Think Tank meetings allow students to break into focus groups based on their specialty of interest to design and complete research projects.
-Peer mentors offer assistance on a wide range of topics, from research, journal publication, poster presentations, statistical analysis, and medical conference attendance.
+Peer mentors offer assistance on a wide range of topics, from research, to journal publication, poster presentations, statistical analysis, and medical conference attendance.

 Find Something Fun To Do